True or false?

-If you want a high quality, all-inclusive flat-fee mediation that results in a fair and thorough agreement and you or your spouse lives in New Jersey, Illinois, Pennsylvania, New York City or Southern California, work with us!
+If you want a high quality, all-inclusive flat-fee mediation that results in a fair and thorough agreement and you or your spouse lives in New Jersey, Illinois, Pennsylvania, New York or California, work with us!

 Don't Let Your Divorce Become a Disaster!